 The four-arched portal of Rahma

-Photo by Jacob Aguilar-Friend / Unsplash
+Photo by Lisa Yount / Unsplash

-What do we do when encountering social rhetoric, Qur’an verses, and Prophetic hadith that seemingly violate the higher ethical principles of the Qur’an: love (muwaddah), rahma, beauty (insan), justice (‘adl), and equity (qist)?
+What do we do when encountering social rhetoric, Qur’an verses, and Prophetic hadith that seem to violate the higher ethical principles of the Qur’an: love (muwaddah), rahma, beauty (insan), justice (‘adl), and equity (qist)?
 Our elder, Dr Ghazala Anwar offers the Qur’anic portal of Rahma to negotiate this apparent challenge to our faith.

 The fourfold portal of Rahma is what Dr Ghazala refers to as the basic principles of Quranic engagement.